Razorbotz/ROS2/README.md

 * [Zed Tracking](https://github.com/Razorbotz/ROS2/tree/master/skinny/src/zed_tracking)

 ## Documentation
-This project uses [Doxygen](https://www.doxygen.nl/index.html) to generate documentation for the files automatically.
-To learn more about the Doxygen formatting, please refer to the [Documenting the code](https://www.doxygen.nl/manual/docblocks.html) section of the Doxygen docs.
+This project uses [Doxygen](https://www.doxygen.nl/index.html) to generate documentation for the files automatically.  **To make documentation easier for all users, Doxygen is hosted on the Github and does not need to be downloaded by contributers.**  To learn more about the Doxygen formatting, please refer to the [Documenting the code](https://www.doxygen.nl/manual/docblocks.html) section of the Doxygen docs.
 The documentation for this project can be found at the project website that is found [here](https://razorbotz.github.io/ROS2/).

 ### Documentation Template
 To standardize the documentation across multiple authors, the following documentation template will be used throughout the project.
 To see an example of how files should be commented to generate the documentation correctly, see [Example.cpp](https://github.com/Razorbotz/ROS2/blob/master/docs/Example.cpp).